 Most Appreciated Features on Radiate’s Platform

 Finally, I appreciated three features on Radiate’s website: the ‘like’ button, the transcripts to each video, and the question submission form.

 There were several videos where, despite being less than a minute long, I walked away with feeling so enlightened that I decided it would be worthwhile revisiting again at a later time.
 With a simple click on the ‘like’ button, I was able to bookmark the page and view all of my favorite videos on one page.

 The transcripts were helpful because I personally enjoy reading.
 When I see words, it helps me comprehend information on a deeper level (fact: I always turn subtitles on for Netflix movies and shows).

 Radiate also asks you to contribute questions of your own.
 This is really neat because it allows you to not only get your questions answered, but read answers to questions from other professionals such as yourself.
 I find it also refreshing that these questions are posted anonymously as some workplace questions can be sensitive.

-What I’d Like to See More Of
+What I’d Like to See More Of on Radiate

 Radiate launched in March 2017 and it looks like they add new experts and more responses every week.
 As the site grows, it would be helpful to see a one-page index of all questions answered on the site for easier searching and browsing.
 Currently, you have to type in a specific name or keywords to view what’s available.
 While there is a one-page view of all experts, I would have liked to see an option to filter by industry.
 I imagine as the experts list grows, it will also be easier to sift through if sorted alphabetically.